okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/parse-hook/index.md

 title: Parse the Token Inline Hook request
 ---

-The external service (implemented in this example by Glitch.com) to handle the Token Inline Hook request now requires code to parse the Okta request.
-(Or a review of the code if using the re-mixed sample application).
+The external service in this scenario requires code to handle the Token Inline Hook request from the Okta org.
+Use the Glitch example to either build or copy the code (re-mix on Glitch) that parses the Token Inline Hook call.

 > **Note**: Make sure to have the required default code and packages in your project.
 See [Overview and Considerations](/docs/guides/overview-and-considerations).

-From the Token Inline Hook request, the code retrieves the value of the user name from `data.identity`.
+From the Token Inline Hook request, the code retrieves the value of the user name from the `data.identity` object.

 <StackSelector snippet="request"/>